Appearance & Reality > The Lord Jesus Christ > Truly rich

 31 “But he said to him, ‘If they do not listen to Moses and the Prophets, they will not be persuaded even if someone rises from the dead.’ ”

 The rich man appeared to be getting on very well in life.
-He lived a life of luxury that many would long to have.
-He was always well-dressed in very expensive clothes and he enjoyed living in splendour everyday.
+He lived a life of luxury that many would long for.
+He was always dressed in expensive clothes, and he enjoyed living in splendour everyday.

 In sharp contrast, there was Lazarus, a destitute.
 He did not even have the basic necessities of life.
-He had no roof over his head and no proper food to eat.
+He had no roof over his head and no food to eat.
 He was laid at the rich man’s gate and longed to be fed with the crumbs falling from the rich man’s table.
-It is a picture of terrible deprivation and suffering.
+His was a life of deprivation and suffering.

-Note, however, the marked contrast in their situation after they both died.
-In death, Lazarus, the poor man, was faring very well, being in Abraham’s bosom.
-He was in a very favourable context in the world to come.
+Note, however, the contrast in their situations after they both died.
+In his life after death, Lazarus, the poor man, was faring very well, being in Abraham’s bosom.
+He was in a very favourable context.
 In contrast, the rich man was in Hades, a place of torment.
 He was suffering intensely, and had to plead with Abraham for mercy and to send Lazarus to cool off his tongue (vs. 22-24).

-Through this parable, the Lord Jesus is impressing upon us that we must not live like the rich man, thus ending up like him in eternity.
+Through this parable, the Lord Jesus impresses upon us that we must not live like the rich man or else we will end up like him in eternity.

-Some may view this parable from the angle that because Lazarus was in a miserable state while on earth, he enjoyed well-being in eternity.
-The rich man, on the other hand, was well-off and had a fine time on earth and so he suffered in eternity.
-This is not the meaning of this parable.
+Some think that because Lazarus was in a miserable state while on earth, he could enjoy well-being in eternity.
+The rich man, on the other hand, was immersed in luxury while on earth and so he suffered in eternity.
+But this parable is not teaching us that there will be a reversal of circumstances in eternity.

-An important lesson the Lord Jesus wants to teach us through this parable is the meaning of true riches and well-being from the perspective of God’s kingdom.
-To see this clearly, we must learn to see beyond the material wealth or poverty of a person and his physical circumstances.
+An important lesson the Lord Jesus wants to teach us through this parable is the meaning of true riches and well-being.
+To see this clearly, we must learn to see beyond the material and financial circumstances of a person.

-A person like Lazarus can be rich in the eyes of the Lord even while on earth, in spite of his material poverty, temporal deprivation and hardship.
-On the other hand, the rich man was not rich toward God in spite of his material wealth.
-He was in spiritual poverty and in a miserable state even though he was dressed in fine linen and living in physical splendour.
+A person may suffer material poverty, deprivation and hardship, but, like Lazarus, he can be rich in the eyes of God – even while on earth.
+On the other hand, a person may live in material wealth and luxury, but, like the rich man in the parable, he may not be rich towards God.
+In fact, he may be living in spiritual poverty and in a miserable state, even though dressed in fine linen and living in physical splendour.

-Although he was rich and lived in splendour, he did not lift a finger to help the poor, hungry and suffering Lazarus, who laid at his gate, longing to be fed.
-He comes across as a man of extreme self-indulgence, preoccupied with materialism, and utterly lacking in compassion for those in dire need.
+Although he was rich and lived in splendour, he did not lift a finger to help the poor, hungry and suffering Lazarus, who was laid at his gate, longing to be fed.
+This rich man comes across as a man of extreme self-indulgence, preoccupied with materialism, and utterly lacking in compassion for those in dire need.

-Lazarus fared well, not because he was poor materially, but because of the reality and meaning within him.
-Although the passage does not mention this point, the Scriptures clearly teaches that how we fare in the eyes of the Lord and in eternity has to do with the condition of our heart.
-Let’s look at the teaching of the Lord Jesus in the Beatitudes.
+Lazarus fared well, not because he was poor materially, but because of the positive reality and meaning within him.
+Although the passage does not make this point explicit, the Scriptures clearly teaches that how we fare in the eyes of the Lord and in eternity has to do with the quality of our heart.
+We see this in the teaching of the Lord Jesus in the Beatitudes.

 Matthew 5:3-12